Farberware FMO07ABTBKA 0.7 Cu. Ft. Microwave review

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Farberware FMO07ABTBKA was not perfect in our tests, but it was quite good and the price is nice.
+The Farberware FMO07ABTBKA was not perfect in our tests, but it was quite good, and the price was nice.
 We found it for less than $70 on some sites.
-At only 0.7 cubic feet, this tied for being the smallest microwave we tested.
-Things did seem a little tight inside on some tests, but if you just use your microwave for heating up individual portions it will work fine.
+At only 0.7 cubic feet, this is tied for being the best compact microwave we tested.
+Things did seem a little tight on some tests, but if you just use your microwave to heat up individual portions, it will work fine.
 This might not be the best if you prepare large family meals in the microwave.
-If you know you need more capacity, check out the Hamilton Beach EM0331MZC-X2.

-The FMO07ABTBKA tied for second best on the potato test.
+The FMO07ABTBKA tied for second-best on the potato test.
 It produced a thoroughly-cooked finished potato and it did that when using the Potato button.
-That was definitely not the case with some of the microwaves, which produced uneven results when using their Potato option.
+That was not the case with some microwaves, which produced uneven results when using their Potato option.
 This one struggled quite a bit with popcorn.
 It had almost the most unpopped kernels at the end.
-It did a lot better on the second round, though, popping more of the bag and producing no overdone spots.
+It did much better on the second round, though, popping more of the bag and producing no overdone spots.

-When we tested heat consistency with pizza rolls, the results were not stellar.
-The pizza rolls on one side of its tray were about 15 degrees hotter than the ones on the other side.
-That's not great, but there were microwaves that did much worse – some with more than a 50-degree difference from one side of the tray to the other.
+The results were not stellar when we tested heat consistency with pizza rolls.
+The pizza rolls on one side of its tray were about 15 degrees hotter than on the other.
+That's not great, but some microwaves did much worse – some with more than a 50-degree difference from one side of the tray to the other.

 There is a decent selection of cooking options with the FMO07ABTBKA.
-You get presets for popcorn, potato, pizza, frozen vegetables, beverages and dinner plates.
-You can also use the six express options and get cooking for between one and six minutes with the touch of one button.
+You get presets for popcorn, potato, pizza, frozen vegetables, beverages, and dinner plates.
+You can also use the six express options and cook for between one and six minutes with the touch of one button.
 This is not one of the microwaves that will sense the moisture levels and adjust cooking times automatically, but it does have a memory button for saving often-used settings.
-For instance, if you often cook something at 80% power for 2 minutes and 10 seconds you can avoid inputting those time and power level settings every time.
+For instance, if you often cook something at 80% power for 2 minutes and 10 seconds, you can avoid inputting those time and power level settings every time.
 You can save that setting and push one button.

 Aside from the cooking options you can defrost by time or by weight with this microwave.
 A keypad lock will keep the kids from accessing any of the features.